 For more information, please visit our Volunteer page.

+Photo by Will Adler.
 Max Max is a Great horned owl (Bubo virginianus).
 Great horned owls are the largest owls found in North America.
 If you hear the hooting “hoo, hoo, hoo” of an owl at night, you are most likely hearing a Great horned owl.
-Max’s disability is that he is imprinted: he thinks he is human, or that… Read more »
+Max’s disability is that he is imprinted: he thinks he is human, or… Read more »

 The Santa Barbara News Press has a regular feature call Trail Quest by James Wapotich.
 The Monday May 16, 2016 edition on page A3 features Meet Your Wild Neighbor.
 You can read the article HERE if you are a subscriber.